Sweeteners - sugars

 Sugar provides calories and no other nutrients.
-Sugar or caloric sweeteners can lead to tooth decay.
+Sugar and other sweeteners with calories can lead to tooth decay .

-Sugar alcohols such as sorbitol, mannitol, and xylitol may have a laxative effect when eaten in large amounts.
+Sugar alcohols such as sorbitol, mannitol, and xylitol may cause stomach cramps and diarrhea when eaten in large amounts.

-Sugar is on the U.S. Food and Drug Administration's (FDA) list of safe foods.
-It contains 16 calories per teaspoon and can be used in moderation.
-All of the types of sugars described in this article can be used in moderation.
+Sugar is on the US Food and Drug Administration's (FDA) list of safe foods.
+It contains 16 calories per teaspoon or 16 calories per 4 grams and can be used in moderation.

 The American Heart Association (AHA) recommends limiting the amount of added sugars in your diet.
-The AHA recommendations focus on all added sugars, not just one type, such as high fructose corn syrup.
+The recommendation extends to all types of added sugars.

-- Women should get no more than 100 calories per day from sugar (about 6 teaspoons of sugar)
+- Women should get no more than 100 calories per day from sugar (about 6 teaspoons or 25 grams of sugar).

-- Men should get no more than 150 calories per day from sugar (about 9 teaspoons of sugar)
+- Men should get no more than 150 calories per day from sugar (about 9 teaspoons or 38 grams of sugar).

 The Dietary Guidelines for Americans also recommends limiting added sugars to no more than 10% of your calories per day.
 Some ways to reduce your intake of added sugars include:

 - Drink water instead of regular soda, "vitamin-type" water, sports drinks, coffee drinks, and energy drinks.

-The American Diabetes Association nutrition guidelines now state that if you have diabetes, you do not need to avoid sugar and foods that contain sugar.
-You can eat these foods in place of other carbohydrates.
+The American Diabetes Association nutrition guidelines state that you do not need to avoid all sugar and foods with sugar if you have diabetes.
+You can eat limited amounts of these foods in place of other carbohydrates.

-- When eaten at meals or snacks, sugars affect blood glucose control the same as other carbohydrates.
-It is still a good idea to limit foods and beverages containing sugar, and to check your blood sugar levels carefully.
+- Sugars affect blood glucose control the same as other carbohydrates when eaten at meals or snacks.
+It is still a good idea to limit foods and drinks with sugar, and to check your blood sugar levels carefully.

-- Although foods that contain sugar alcohols may have fewer calories, but be sure to read the labels for the carbohydrate content of these foods.
+- Foods that contain sugar alcohols may have fewer calories, but be sure to read the labels for the carbohydrate content of these foods.
 Also, check your blood sugar levels.